Agnes Barker

 Agnes Frances Amelia Richardson (née Barker) (16 January 1907 – 25 April 2008) was an Australian potter and craftworker.
 She was an active member of the early Brisbane arts scene, and exhibited extensively throughout the 1920s and 30s.
 Examples of her work are currently held at the Queensland Art Gallery | Gallery of Modern Art.

 Early life and education

 Barker was born on 16 January 1907 in Melbourne, Australia.
 Her older sister was prominent artist and teacher Caroline Barker.
 In 1920, Barker moved with her family to Brisbane and attended Somerville House.
-In 1925, she enrolled at the Central Technical College (CTC).
+In 1925, she enrolled in the Central Technical College (CTC).
 She studied modelling under L. J. Harvey and painting under F. J. Martyn Roberts.
 Harvey motivated Barker to take up sculpture and, with his permission, she would often stay late to continue working at the CTC.

 By the end of the 1920s, Harvey felt he had taught Barker to the limit of his abilities.
 Although she could have continued her studies in Sydney, her severe asthma and lack of finances prevented her from going.